LeonardoPereiraKL/LeonardoPereiraKL/README.md

 ### Hi there 👋

 - 🌟 My name is Leonardo Pereira you can call me leo 🌟
-- 🧐 I'm currently studying JavaScrypt, Html, Css, NodeJs, React.
+- 🧐 I'm currently studying Java...